 (Combined income here doesn’t refer to joint income, but rather to the sum of your adjusted gross income, nontaxable interest income, and ½ of your social security income.)

 But tax on Social Security is different from the tax you pay on other retirement income, like 401(k) withdrawals, for example.
-You only owe taxes on a portion of your benefits, and nobody will have to pay taxes on more than 85% of their Social Security benefits.
+You only owe taxes on a portion of your benefits, and nobody will need to pay taxes on more than 85% of their Social Security benefits.
 How much tax will you owe?
 It depends on your marginal tax rate, which would include all forms of income (wages, earnings, interest, etc.).

 8. Divorce Reduces Social Security Benefits

-The truth is no, divorce itself doesn’t reduce your Social Security benefits (although divorce in general can reduce one’s income overall, and preparing financially for divorce is wise).
+Divorce itself doesn’t reduce your Social Security benefits (although divorce in general can reduce one’s income overall, and preparing financially for divorce is wise).

 This Social Security myth reflects the confusion over spousal benefits rules, which are complicated.
 If you are married, divorced or widowed, you may be able to receive Social Security benefits based on your spouse’s record, but there are many rules and restrictions.
 Here are the basic rules for divorced spouses.